bishtanuj/python/Data Structure/Binary Search Tree/README.md

 ### Properties of the Binary Search Tree (BST)
 **1. Ordered Structure** <br>
-&emsp; * Each node in a BST has at most two children: a left child and a right child. <br>
+&emsp; - Each node in a BST has at most two children: a left child and a right child. <br>
-&emsp: * The left child contains values less than the parent node, while the right child contains values greater than the parent node. <br>
+&emsp; - The left child contains values less than the parent node, while the right child contains values greater than the parent node. <br>
-&emsp; * This hierarchical arrangement ensures that the tree is sorted.
+&emsp; - This hierarchical arrangement ensures that the tree is sorted.